 In the last five years, Brendan has been honored with 31 Emmys from the Ohio Valley Chapter of the National Academy of Television Arts and Sciences.
 He is currently nominated for another 14 Emmys this year for multiple achievements in the craft -- investigative, writing, reporting, and editing.
 Brendan anchored 9 News at 5:30 p.m. from 2007 through 2012.

 A Decade in Major Markets

 Brendan has completed three combat reporting tours in the Middle East.
 He reported from the rooftops of Kuwait City as U.S. Forces invaded Iraq in 2003.
-Brendan returned to the region in April 2004 when he and a photographer were embedded with a U.S. Army Reserve unit from New York.
-During the deadliest month for I.E.D. attacks, Brendan endured a 600-mile convoy from Kuwait to Kirkuk in Northern Iraq, and later returned to cover the same unit in January 2005.
+Brendan returned to the region in 2004 and 2005 when he was embedded with a U.S. Army Reserve unit from New York.

 Brendan's Iraq reporting won the coveted Silurian Award from New York City's oldest press club.
 Brendan's international assignments have also taken him to Madrid to cover the Al Qaeda terrorist bombings of commuter trains.
 He covered the national elections in Spain three days later when voters ousted the ruling party as a direct result of the terror attacks.